A partnership firm is a body of more than one person conducting business under one entity. There are two types of partnership firms –

 When calculating the income tax that needs to be paid, one must pay heed to the available deductible incomes.
 They are as follows:

-The deadline for filing on income tax for a partnership firm is dependent upon whether the firm is required to be audited or not.
+The deadline for filing an income tax for a partnership firm is dependent upon whether the firm is required to be audited or not.
 The deadlines for filing income tax return are as follows:

 Disclaimer: The materials provided herein are solely for information purposes.
 No attorney-client relationship is created when you access or use the site or the materials.
 The information presented on this site does not constitute legal or professional advice and should not be relied upon for such purposes or used as a substitute for legal advice from an attorney licensed in your state.